notleowang/Aria/README.md

 **Observation**: We noticed that players would sometimes die during a level as enemies slowly dwindled down the player’s health and players had no form of gaining back health.\
 **Change**: We implemented health packs throughout some difficult levels so the player can be more successful in completing the level.

+**Observation**: User's had too much difficulty hitting enemies **Change**: Enemies' speed was reduced when they were dodging the player's projectiles.
+Change made in [this commit](https://github.students.cs.ubc.ca/CPSC427-2023W-T1/Team06Aria/commit/3b575567193e4f74545f4c330c49f724153f0bf8#diff-3000781566c743b7082cc7fb39eb123341cd39ad26b73ead94f7c4e0c5623335R57), which reduced the speed from 350 to 300.
+Initially the speed was set to 200, then I discovered that the enemies were too easy, so I adjusted it to 350.
+Then the enemies were too frustrating to beat as they dodged too quickly, so I reduced it to 300.

+**Observation**: Projectiles shot by the bosses were very fast and thus difficult to dodge at full speed.
+**Change**: The speed of the projectiles shot by the bosses had to be decreased.
+It was set to 0.4x the normal speed initially, then I updated it to 0.5x the normal speed in [this commit](https://github.students.cs.ubc.ca/CPSC427-2023W-T1/Team06Aria/commit/a198d13eea120e3f4007b7cf36be950903ad1cc50), as I experienced a loss of the game's momentum at 0.4x speed (i.e. it felt boring).

+**Observation**: Boss health at the end of M3 was too low for an interesting battle.
+**Change**: A lot of adjustments were made for the amount that the bosses heal.
+I originally envisioned players being able to kill a boss with no power ups after one cycle of the bosses' phases.
+I did not want players to be able to easily kill the bosses before the first cycle is over, so that they can experience all the attacking patterns the bosses have.
+However, the player must also be able to do net damage each cycle, otherwise the bosses are simply not beatable.
+I eventually arrived at a sweet spot of healing 625 HP over 1250ms in [this commit](https://github.students.cs.ubc.ca/CPSC427-2023W-T1/Team06Aria/commit/d89c36e2c21041abf3c8eba956afde08d7069f6d).

+**Observation**: At the end of M3 bosses throw very few projectiles and they are very easy to dodge **Change**: Now some phases require precise movement from the players to dodge the projectiles.
+I had to also adjust the width of the opening during some phases so that the players must navigate carefully (but should not take damage if they move correctly).
+In the phase where the bosses generate projectiles around the player, I had to try different values for the size of the opening and the speed at which the projectiles move, and eventually I arrived at a maximum velocity of 200 initially then slowing down to 150, in [this commit](https://github.students.cs.ubc.ca/CPSC427-2023W-T1/Team06Aria/commit/7bf22ea6eec6ac26eeedcdbadf018feaff0d3164).

+**Observation**: With new boss attack patterns, player position is very restricted and when bosses can dodge projectiles the player is very unlikely to hit their target.
+**Change**: Boss movement was made simpler - and the bosses will never chase the players either.

 ## Development Plan
 Most of the work in this milestone aligned with our development plan for this milestone.